 Frequently Asked Questions

-Get your hands on the big fresh red chillies that are available only at the beginning of summer.
+Get your hands on the big fresh red chillies available only at the beginning of summer.
 They should be juicy, thick, bright red, and tender.
 Do not get the soft ones or one with black patches.

 Serving Suggestions